Indigenous Australians: Aboriginal people

 In terms of aquaculture, explorer Thomas Mitchell noted large stone fish traps on the Darling River at Brewarrina.
 Each trap covers a pool, herding fish through a small entrance that would later be shut.
 Traps were created at different heights to accommodate different water levels during floods and droughts.

 Technology used by Indigenous Australian societies before European contact included weapons, tools, shelters, watercraft, and the message stick.
 Weapons included boomerangs, spears (sometimes thrown with a woomera) with stone or fishbone tips, clubs, and (less commonly) axes.
 The Stone Age tools available included knives with ground edges, grinding devices, and eating containers.
 Fibrecraft was well-developed, and fibre nets, baskets, and bags were used for fishing, hunting, and carrying liquids.
 Trade networks spanned the continent, and transportation included canoes.
 Shelters varied regionally, and included wiltjas in the Atherton Tablelands, paperbark and stringybark sheets and raised platforms in Arnhem Land, whalebone huts in what is now South Australia, stone shelters in what is now western Victoria, and a multi-room pole and bark structure found in Corranderrk.
 A bark tent or lean-to is known as a humpy, gunyah, or wurley.
-Clothing included the possum-skin cloak in the southeast and riji (pearl shells) in the northeast.
+Clothing included the possum-skin cloak in the southeast, buka cloak in the southwest and riji (pearl shells) in the northeast.

 There is evidence that some Aboriginal populations in northern Australia regularly traded with Makassan fishermen from Indonesia before the arrival of Europeans.

+Population

-At the time of first European contact, it is generally estimated that the pre-1788 population was 314,000, while recent archaeological finds suggest that a population of 500,000 to 750,000 could have been sustained, with some ecologists estimating that a population of up to a million or even two million people was possible.
+The Indigenous population prior to British settlement has been estimated from 300,000 to more than 3,000,000.
+Recent archaeological finds suggest that a population of 500,000 to 750,000 could have been sustained, with some ecologists estimating that a population of one million to two million people was possible.

-More recent work suggests that Aboriginal populations exceeded 1.2 million 500 years ago, but may have fallen somewhat with the introduction of disease pathogens from Eurasia in the last 500 years.
-The population was split into 250 individual nations, many of which were in alliance with one another, and within each nation there existed separate, often related clans, from as few as 5 or 6 to as many as 30 or 40.
-Each nation had its own language, and a few had several.

-There is some evidence to suggest that the section of the Australian continent now occupied by Queensland was the single most densely populated area of pre-contact Australia.
-There are also signs that the population density of Aboriginal Australia was comparatively higher in the north-eastern sections of New South Wales, and along the northern coast from the Gulf of Carpentaria and westward including certain sections of Northern Territory and Western Australia.
+The geographic distribution of the pre-contact population is a matter of academic debate.
+Pardoe argues that the distribution was similar to that of the current Australian population, the majority living in the south-east, centred along the Murray River.
+However, Evans suggests that the area which is now Queensland was the most densely populated.

+In 2011, Ørsted-Jensen proposed the following distribution of the pre-contact population: